Hattie Durham: Provocative woman who deserved her fate? Or sympathetic victim?

 Padding: For those with Bile Fascination looking for a cheesy book to enjoy, they're usually shocked at how much nothing goes on, especially some of the middle books.

 Periphery Demographic: Many — if not most — of the books' readers were just mainstream agnostic Americans looking for a good supernatural thriller, like The Stand or The Langoliers.
 The first book even has a very similar setup to The Langoliers, where people on an airplane awakening to find many passengers missing.
+Furthermore, according to the research the publisher, Tyndale House, carried out to identify their target audience, the books were actually more popular with Jews, atheists and agnostics than mainline Protestants.

 The Scrappy: While it's arguable that many if not all the characters are this, the absolute hated character appears in the first book.
 He's a medical doctor who helps Buck mend his wounds since he's bored and has nothing to do.
 He says this while he's at an airport that's filled with burning wreckage and suffering victims.